-Place the tick in a jar of alcohol, a sealed bag or container wrapped tightly with tape or flush it down a toilet.
+Place the tick in a jar of alcohol, a sealed bag, or a container wrapped tightly with tape, or flush it down a toilet.
 Never crush a tick with your fingers.
-Ticks carrying diseases may transmit it through your skin upon coming in contact with the bodily fluids.
+Ticks carrying diseases may transmit it through your skin upon coming in contact with bodily fluids.

 Avoid methods such as painting the tick with nail polish or using heat to make the tick detach.
 You want to remove the tick as soon as possible.